timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 Note that any previously created user passwords will need to be recreated to incorporate the new encryption.

-##### Enable password authentication on the data nodes
+#### 2. Enable password authentication on the data nodes
-As with the [basic setup][], authentication is set by modifying the HBA file (by default `pg_hba.conf`, in the data directory).
+Password authentication is set by modifying the HBA file (by default `pg_hba.conf` in the data directory, can also be found via `SHOW hba_file` in psql).
 Add a line to `pg_hba.conf` to enable encrypted authentication between the access node and the data node for all users:

 ```bash
 # IPv4 local connections: